alexanderlhicks/sorry-tracker/README.md

 It is designed to streamline the management of formal verification projects by converting unfinished proofs into actionable, well-documented tasks.

+:warning: Whilst this has worked locally for some projects, it has not been extensively tested, may still have rough edges and incomplete implementations of features.

 ## How it Works

 The script scans a Lean project for `sorry` statements.
 For each one it finds, it gathers a comprehensive context package, including: